tbellisiv/clojure-emacs-cider-intro/docs/README.md

 ### Emacs Version Differences

 GNU Emacs 25.1 on Linux (Fedora 24) was used to create the content (screenshots, exercises) for this presentation.
-Any version of Emacs that meets the CIDER requirements will suffice however the actual UI and default CIDER keybindings may vary due to the platform (Mac, Linux, etc.), distribution (e.g. GNU Emacs, Spacemacs, Emacs Live, etc.) and customizations of your Emacs install.
+Any version of Emacs that meets the CIDER requirements will suffice.
+However the Emacs UI and keybindings may vary due to the platform (Mac, Linux, etc.), distribution (e.g. GNU Emacs, Spacemacs, Emacs Live, etc.) and customizations of your Emacs install.